python/cpython/Doc/reference/executionmodel.rst

 and the builtins namespace, the namespace of the module :mod:`builtins`.
 The global namespace is searched first.
 If the names are not found there, the builtins namespace is searched.
-A new variable is created in the global namespace if the name is also not found in builtins namespace.
+A new variable is created in the global namespace if the name is also not found in the builtins namespace.
 The :keyword:`!global` statement must precede all uses of the listed names.

 The :keyword:`global` statement has the same scope as a name binding operation